Sylvester107/question_answering/README.md

 This project aims to develop a simple Question-Answering (QA) system that leverages cutting-edge technologies and machine learning techniques.
 The system's core functionalities include searching for relevant passages in a given corpus and providing direct, concise, and accurate answers to user queries.
 The key components of this project are:

-1. **SentenceTransformers for Embeddings:** We utilize SentenceTransformers, a state-of-the-art model, to generate high-quality embeddings for text passages.
+1. **SentenceTransformers for Embeddings:** We utilize SentenceTransformers(multi-qa-distilbert-cos-v1), a state-of-the-art model, to generate high-quality embeddings for text passages.
 These embeddings capture the semantic meaning of the text and are crucial for accurate QA.

 2. **ElasticSearch as a Vector Store:** ElasticSearch is employed as the vector store to efficiently index and retrieve the embeddings.
 This ensures fast and accurate searching of relevant passages.